- Help! Slugs and snails in your Makkelijke Moestuin

 - How can you help the bees?

-How to identify, prevent, and fight off mildew
+How to recognise, prevent, and deal with mildew

-Is that bad, how do you identify it, and what's the solution?
+Is that bad, how do you recognise it, and what can you do about it?

 What is mildew?

-But if mildew covers over the whole leaf, then the leaf dies.
-If it spreads to the whole plant, well, that's not great.
+But if mildew covers the whole leaf, the leaf dies.
+If it spreads across the whole plant, that is a problem.

-Mildew prefers summer vegetables: zucchini, cucumber, pumpkin, and sometimes tomato plants.
-But it can also strike other vegetables and flowers, like peas, chard and marigolds.
+In the vegetable garden, it mainly affects summer vegetables: courgette, cucumber, pumpkin, and sometimes tomatoes.
+But it can also appear on other vegetables and flowers, such as peas, chard, and marigolds.

-You can recognize it by the white spots.
-If you look closely, you'll see that a sticky, flour-like substance on the top of leaves and stems.
+You can recognise it by the white patches.
+If you look closely, you will see a sticky, flour-like substance on the top of leaves and stems.

-After a while, the mildewed spots will darken and the leaves will curl.
+After a while, the white patches darken and the leaves start to curl.

 Powdery mildew vs. downy mildew